Best Affordable Places to Live in Mississippi in 2025

 On this page:

-With the birthplace of American music in the north, charming beach towns in the south, and natural beauty, a rich history, and warm hospitality in every corner, Mississippi has a lot to offer.
+With the birthplace of American music in its northern reaches, charming beach towns in the south, and natural beauty, a rich history, and warm hospitality in every corner, Mississippi has a lot to offer.
 But perhaps one of the state’s biggest draws is its affordability.

-Though Mississippi is the poorest state in the nation, it’s also the least expensive place to live.
-The cost of living is 14% lower than the national average, which means car fill-ups, grocery store runs, and utility bills cost less than they would elsewhere.
-Housing costs run 40% below what the average American pays, thanks in large part to an abundance of land, low property taxes, and low rents.
+Mississippi is typically the least expensive place to live.
+The cost of living is 13% lower than the national average, which means car fill-ups, grocery store runs, and utility bills cost less than they would elsewhere.
+Housing costs run 29% below what the average American pays, thanks in large part to an abundance of land, low property taxes, and low rents.

 This is all welcome news if you’re in search of an economical place to start a career, raise a family, or retire.
 Below, we take a closer look at some of the best places to live in Mississippi.